RWS/ISHRemote/Doc/TheExecution-ISHRemote-8.0.md

 * netstandard2.0 lib which in turn references System.ServiceModel.Primitives 4.10.2 https://github.com/dotnet/wcf/issues/2862 ... problem disappears since PowerShell 7.3.6-stable
 * GitHub Actions has many issues... had to drop New-ModuleManifest -Prerelease '$(Prerelease)' parameter on PS5.1 and added simple find-replace
 * Github Actions, preview build number not ever increasing, trying to fix it using `GITHUB_RUN_ATTEMPT`
+* Rolled back from Task.Run contruction to simply GetAwaiter().GetResult() as the latter allows logging to happen!
+* Using `New-IshSession` parameter `-PSCredential` on 14SP4/14.0.4 or earlier works like before, as it means username/password authentication over protocol `WcfSoapWithWsTrust`.
+However, using `-PSCredential` on 15/15.0.0 means that you are using protocol `WcfSoapOverOpenIdConnect`, so expecting a client/secret.
+If you then provide username/password, you will get error `GetTokensOverClientCredentialsAsync Access Error[invalid_client]`.
+Note that you can force by adding `-Protocol WcfSoapWithWsTrust` to the `New-IshSession` cmdlet.
+* Authentication over System Browser, so Authorization Code Flow with Proof Key for Code Exchange (PKCE), will give you 60 seconds.
+Any slower and you will see the `New-IShSession`/`Test-IShSession` cmdlets respond with `TaskCanceledException` exception stating `Browser login canceled after 60 seconds.`
+* * Authentication over either Client Credentials or System Browser was succesful but the Bearer Token expired, the Refresh .
+Please create a `New-IShSession`. ...
+Every cmdlet will re-authenticate.

 # Expedite ISHRemote v8 - Must Have Section
 * Validate unhappy paths by manual and automated testing.
-* Authentication over System Browser, so Authorization Code Flow with Proof Key for Code Exchange (PKCE), will give you 60 seconds.
-Any slower and you will see the `New-IShSession`/`Test-IShSession` cmdlets respond with `TaskCanceledException` exception stating `Browser login canceled after 60 seconds.`

 * Authentication over Client Credentials Flow with non-existing `-ClientId` will .
 Please make sure you activate a client/secret on your Access Management User Profile (ISHAM).
 * Authentication over Client Credentials Flow with expired `-ClientId`/`-ClientSecret` combination will .
 Please recycle expired client/secret on your Access Management User Profile (ISHAM).
 * Authentication over Client Credentials Flow with valid `-ClientId`/`-ClientSecret` combination, but not mapped in the CMS to a User Profile over `FISHEXTERNALID` will .
 Please make sure that the client (which you can find on the Access Management User Profile) is added in Organize Space on one CMS User Profile in the comma-seperated External Id field.
 * Authentication over Client Credentials Flow with valid `-ClientId`/`-ClientSecret` combination, and mapped in the CMS to a User Profile over `FISHEXTERNALID` which is disabled will .
 Please make sure in Organize Space that the one CMS User Profile holding the client in the External Id field is an enabled profile.
-* Authentication over either Client Credentials or System Browser was succesful but the Bearer Token expired, the Refresh .
-Please create a `New-IShSession`.

-* Strongly wondering to roll back from Task.Run to simply GetAwaiter().GetResult() as the latter allows loggin to happen!

 * Help
     * $ishSessionA = New-IshSession -WsBaseUrl "https://example.com/ISHWSPROD/" -PSCredential "Admin"  --> `-PSCredential Admin` only works for `-Protocol WcfSoapWithWsTrust` so it is an outdated sample ... all New-IshSession should be reviewed.